shariq1989/cookbook/content/recipe/Pumpkin_Bars.md

 #### DIRECTIONS

 1. Preheat the oven to 350 degrees.
-2. Beat ingredients for the roll together and pour into a greased jelly roll.
+2. Beat ingredients for the bars together and pour them into a greased jelly roll.
 3. Bake for 25 minutes.
-4. While baking, mix together the ingredients for the frosting in a small bowl and set aside at room temperature.
+4. While baking, mix the ingredients for the frosting in a small bowl and set aside at room temperature.
-5. Remove the roll from the oven and let it stand 15-20 minutes.
+5. Remove the bars from the oven and let stand for 15-20 minutes.
-6. When the roll has cooled, drizzle with frosting and sprinkle with powdered sugar to serve.
+6. When the bar has cooled, drizzle with frosting and sprinkle with powdered sugar to serve.